 Try it out… and let me know how it goes

 That’s it.
 I hope this small tool is useful for you in progressing towards a complete dissertation.
 Now, this diagram is most useful if you actually go and do it.
 Get off your seat, go for a walk, then sit down again for one or two hours (with your phone in flight mode).
-Paint it with colored pencils, hand-draw it in the back of the proverbial napkin, use your computer, whatever.
+Paint it with colored pencils, hand-draw it in the back of the proverbial napkin, or make a copy of this one for use in your computer, whatever.
 Bonus points if you then share it with your advisor or a colleague or anyone.

 Just do it – and let me know how it goes in the comments.

 Also, do you have other diagrams or thinking tools that helped you greatly in advancing in your PhD? let me know in the comments below - I’ll be glad to share other tools like this in the future.